Probabilistic logic of quantum observations: Language, semantics and calculi

 the $\RCOF$ formula

-We proceed to explain the meaning of each conjunct of formula $Q^{A,\Delta}$.
-The idea is that each variable $x_\alpha$ represents the probability of $\alpha$ being true in a particular quantum structure which, according to the definition, is the sum of the probabilities of obtaining the results induced by the valuations that satisfy $\alpha$ when performing the measurements associated with the formula.
-When $\alpha$ is $\phi^U_A$ there is a unique valuation on $A$ that satisfies $\alpha$ and so we can look at $x_\alpha$ as the probability of obtaining the results induced by that valuation.
+We proceed to explain the meaning of each conjunct of formula $Q^{{\inte{}}{\alpha}}$.
+The idea is that each variable $x_\gamma$ represents the probability of $\gamma$ being true in a particular quantum structure which, according to the definition, is the sum of the probabilities of obtaining the results induced by the valuations that satisfy $\gamma$ when performing the measurements associated with the formula (assuming that the underlying observables are compatible).
+When $\gamma$ is $\phi^U_{B_\alpha}$ there is a unique valuation on ${B_\alpha}$ that satisfies $\gamma$ and so we can look at $x_\gamma$ as the probability of obtaining the results induced by that valuation.
 The conjunct

 imposes that the probability of obtaining the results induced by each possible valuation on $A$ is in the interval $[0,1]$.
 The conjunct

 expresses that the sum of those probabilities is one.
 The conjunct